Nkwebana/comments-test/README.md

 ### How To Run The Project

-- Step 1: Run 'yarn command' (to install dependencies)
+- Step 1: Run 'yarn command' or 'npm install' (to install dependencies).
+[Install yarn here](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable).
-- Step 2: Run 'yarn start' (to start/run the project)
+- Step 2: Run 'yarn start' or 'npm start' (to start/run the project).